Narasaraopeta Engineering College

-Narasaraopeta Engineering College is an engineering college for higher education in India, located in Narasaraopeta, Guntur District, Andhra Pradesh, India.
+Narasaraopeta Engineering College is an engineering college for higher education in India, located in Narasaraopeta, Palnadu District, Andhra Pradesh, India.
 Established in 1998, NEC is an Autonomous Institution with permanent affiliation to JNTUK, Kakinada and is promoted and backed by Gayatri Educational Development Society (GEDS).

 The institution is approved by the All India Council for Technical Education, New Delhi, and has been accredited by the National Board of Accreditation and National Assessment and Accreditation Council with ‘A+’ Grade.
 The college is certified with ISO 9001:2008 and got featured in NIRF top 300 Ranking in 2024.

 History

-Narasaraopeta Engineering College known as NEC was established in 1998 by Gayatri Educational Development Society (GEDS) by Mr. Mittapalli Venkata Koteswara Rao, who is an influential philanthropist and industrialist in Guntur District.
-NEC was the first technical education institution in the Palnadu Region of Guntur district, Andhra Pradesh.
+Narasaraopeta Engineering College known as NEC was established in 1998 by Gayatri Educational Development Society (GEDS) by Mr. Mittapalli Venkata Koteswara Rao, who is an influential philanthropist and industrialist in Palnadu District.
+NEC was the first technical education institution in the Palnadu Region of Palnadu district, Andhra Pradesh.

 In the last two decades, the institute has produced prominent engineers, bureaucrats, and leaders in the region.
 It has been the centre for innovation, research, and entrepreneurship.

 At present, the college is run by a group of educationalists, technologists and industrialists.
 Mr. M.V.Koteswara Rao acts as the chairman of the college managing committee.
 Mr. Chakravarthi Mittapalli is the Vice Chairman and Director of NEC Group of Institutions, who looks after the transformations in engineering, technical and professional education.
 Mr. Chakravarthi has been acting as the key person behind the industry-institute collaboration.
 It is under his leadership that NEC has been selected for setting up Indo-European Skilling centres for Mechatronics and Industrial Robotics - in collaboration with APSSDC & Applied Robot Control, Germany.